Surface effect ship: United States Navy

 The XR-1 was also used to test the concept of water-jet propulsion.
 The ship was modified in 1964 and equipped with gas turbine engines driving the water jet propulsors.
 The ship's weight increased to 17 tons.

 Rohr Industries 1970 to 1980

 Rohr Industries became involved in SES history in 1970, taking over the XR-1 test program for the Navy.
 Rohr continued to use the XR-1 to test propulsion and seal concepts.
-Their eventual goal was to develop a 3000-ton (3,050 tonne) SES, the LSES (Large Surface Effect Ship), capable of utilizing vertical launch missile systems and anti-submarine helicopters & various VTOL aircraft.
-The proposed ship was to be capable of 80 knots in sea-state 6 conditions.
-The proposed main power units were to be 4 40,000hp gas turbine engines driving water jet propulsors.
+Their eventual goal was to develop a 3000-ton (3,050 tonne) SES, the LSES (Large Surface Effect Ship) or 3KSES, capable of utilizing vertical launch missile systems and anti-submarine helicopters & various VTOL aircraft.

+The proposed ship was to have a length of 270 feet and a beam of 105 feet The proposed main power units were to be four LM 2500 gas turbines, each driving an Aerojet water jet propulsor.
+A cushion height of 18 feet was to be generated with two LM 2500 turbines driving six Aerojet centrifugal fans.
+It was to carry a crew of 125.

 The 3000-ton ship development contract was canceled in 1980.